vim-vdebug/vdebug/README.md

 and can even be used from the command-line.
 It even has unit tests covering some of the more critical parts of the code.

+# Recent version (version 1.3.2)

+ * Use `:VdebugOpt <option>` to get the value of an option, and `:VdebugOpt <option> <value>` to set it.
+ * Line breakpoints change position along with the Vim sign
+ * Compatibility fixes for Python 2.6
+ * And more... check out the HISTORY file

 # How to use

+First of all, scoot down to the quick guide below.

 There is *extensive* help provided in the form of a Vim help file.
 This goes through absolutely everything, from installation to configuration, setting up